-1. Preface 6 2.
-Background 8 3.
-Introduction .12 3.1 3.2 Benchmark RequirementsUse Of The Standard Verifiers Development Of The Standard Normative References 4.
-Acronyms 5.
-Terms and definitions 6.
-General requirements of the standard 7.
-Principles, criteria, indicators and suggested verifiers for the Standard .31 Princ siple 1 - Compliance with legal requirements and organisational commitments 31 siple 2 - Legal, customary and traditional rights Princ siple 3 - Workers Rights 33 Princ siple 4 - Management systems and planning .37 Princ siple 5 - Monitoring, Evaluation and Continuous Improvement 38 ciple 6- Maintenance or Appropriate Enhancement of Forest Resources and their e Global Carbon Cycle Princ siple 7 - Maintenance of Forest Ecosystem Health and Vitality .41 ciple 8 - Maintenance and Encouragement of the Productive Functions of Forests Wood) siple 9 - Maintenance, Conservation or Appropriate Enhancement of Biological st Ecosystems siple 10-Maintenance or Appropriate Enhancement of the Protective Function agement (Notably Soil and Water) Cond ciple 11-Maintenance or Appropriate Enhancement of Socio-Economic Fur .48 Anne ex A. Notes on the GSSFM 511
+1. Preface 6

+2. Background 8

+3. Introduction .110

+3.1 I I

+Use Of The Standard

+Verifiers

+Development Of The Standard

+4. Acronyms

+5. Terms and definitions

+6. General requirements of the standard

+7. Principles, criteria, indicators and suggested verifiers for the Standard .300

+Princ ciple 1 - Compliance with legal requirements and organisational commitments 30

+Princ ciple 2 - Legal, customary and traditional rights 32

+Princ ciple 3 - Workers Rights 33

+Princ ciple 4 - Management systems and planning 36

+Princ ciple 5 - Monitoring, Evaluation and Continuous Improvement 37

+ciple 6- Maintenance or Appropriate Enhancement of Forest Resources and thei

+Princ ciple 7 - Maintenance of Forest Ecosystem Health and Vitality 40

+ciple 8 - Maintenance and Encouragement of the Productive Functions of Forest-Wood)

+ciple 9 - Maintenance, Conservation or Appropriate Enhancement of Biologica st Ecosystems

+ciple 10-Maintenance or Appropriate Enhancement of the Protective Function agement (Notably Soil and Water)

+ciple 11-Maintenance or Appropriate Enhancement of Socio-Economic Fu

+Anne ex A. Notes on the GSSFM .500